Psy-Fer/interARTIC/docs/usage.md

 You can customize the parameters by typing into the respective text box.

 * **Job name:** A unique name for your job, so you may identify your output files with it.
-* **Pipeline:** Select the pipeline within ARTIC that you wish to run your data files through.
 * **Input folder:** Your main data folder.
     * This folder contains folders such as fast5_pass, fastq_pass, etc.
-* **Read file:** If you are inputting data files for a single sample run where you have a file ending in “.fastq” already made, input the file path for this read file.
-    * You may get this error in your output, but this can be ignored: Include screenshot of harmless error that might occur
+* **Single or Multiple samples:** Select the appropriate option.
 * **Output folder:** If your chosen output folder is already created, enter the file path for this folder.
     * Otherwise, you may enter a file path to a folder that doesn’t exist yet.
+Can be a reltive directory name or an absolute path.
 If you do this, ensure that the parent directory exists.
         * For example, if you are inputting this file path as your output folder: path/to/file/hello/world, the folder “hello” must already exist for the “world” folder to be created.
     * If this is not inputted, an output folder will be generated within the input folder.

-* **Primer scheme folder:** Enter the file path to your primer schemes.
+* **Primer scheme directory:** Enter the file path to your primer schemes.
     * This is the folder containing, for example, the folder nCoV-2019 which contains the V1, V2, etc folders.
 * **Primer scheme name:** Enter the primer scheme name used for your nanopore sequencing run.
     * Following a similar example to the previous parameter description, here you will enter a path such as nCoV-2019/V1.
 * **Primer/Barcode type:** Enter the type of primer/barcode used.
     * Either select from the options available or enter the name of the primer/barcode in the text box.
     * This is only used for folder-naming purposes.
+* **Pipeline:** Select the pipeline within ARTIC that you wish to run your data files through.
 * **Minimum/Maximum length:** If you selected from the available options in the primer/barcode type section, you may find the minimum and maximum length already filled out.
     * If not, set this to the minimum/maximum length of your primers.
 * **Thread usage/Normalise:** Change the prefilled values if you wish.
     * Please note that changing the threads/normalise values, they are changed globally for all commands.
-* **Single or Multiple samples:** Select the appropriate option.

 When you are confident that your parameter selections are correct, click on the “Submit Job(s)” button.
 You will be redirected to the progress page after clicking this button.